FMCalisto/radial-infoVis/README.md

 3. Change the score of the slices for another scenario (eg.: the radial is the set of information of a football player, as dribbling, passing, set pieces).

-See [slide 14](https://github.com/FMCalisto/radial-infoVis/blob/master/workshop/Are%20you%20HIPEd%20about%20exploring%20information.pptx) of the presentation
+See [slide 14](https://github.com/FMCalisto/radial-infoVis/blob/master/workshop/Are%20you%20HIPEd%20about%20exploring%20information.pptx) of the presentation.